cartheur/ideal/README.md

 10: e1r1 SELF-SATISFIED
 ```

-Your activity, for Lesson 1, is to understand the trace in Table 14.
+Your activity, for Section 1, is to understand the trace in Table 14.
 What does "e1r1" mean on Cycle 0?
 Why is the agent frustrated on Cycles 0 and 5?
 Why is it bored on Cycle 4?
 Why is it not frustrated on Cycle 10?

-## Readings about the embodied paradigm.
+## 1.5: Readings about the embodied paradigm.

 For more information about the embodied paradigm, here is a short list of selected readings:

 The Wikipedia article on Embodied Cognition.
 * Georgeon & Cordier (2014).
 Inverting the interaction cycle to model embodied agents.
 Fifth International Conference on Biologically Inspired Cognitive Architectures (BICA2014).
 Boston.

-We wrote this paper after this lesson; it develops the same ideas in a deeper and more academic form.
+This paper develops the same ideasas this section in a deeper and more academic form.
 It will also point you to other classical references in the domain of developmental learning.
 * A book often considered as one of the founding references for embodied cognition: Varela, Thompson, and Rosch (1991).
 The Embodied Mind: Cognitive Science and Human Experience Cambridge, MA: The MIT Press.

-In contrast, here is the famous big book that you do NOT need to read for this course:
+In contrast, here is the famous book that you do NOT need to read, but it is interesting.

 * Russell and Norvig's Artificial Intelligence: A Modern Approach is arguably the first book everybody interested in AI should acquire for their library.
-However, you will not need it for this course.

-You will find that it is at odds with the embodied paradigm by page iv (page 4 of the preface!) where it posits "the problem of AI is to describe and build agents that receive percepts from the environment and perform actions" (if you don't see the tension,
+You will find that it is at odds with the embodied paradigm by page iv (of the preface!) where it posits "_the problem of AI is to describe and build agents that receive percepts from the environment and perform actions_" - if you don't see the conflict, please read $1.2 again.

-This ends Lesson 1.
+This ends Section 1.